mjsvenson/mjsvenson/README.md

+% To do:
+% 1.
+Add all projects currently on Resume

 # 👋 Matthew Svenson

 Hi!
 I'm Matthew, a passionate software developer with a strong foundation in software engineering.
 I am committed to writing clean and efficient code to bring innovative ideas to life.